 Compost provides nitrogen, phosphorus, potassium, sulfur and micro-organisms that are essential for plant growth.
 It holds soil and water particles together to reduce erosion.
 It binds itself to polluting metals, pesticides and other contaminants to prevent them from washing into waterways or being absorbed by plants.
 The compost we use has been tested to make sure it has plenty of the proper bacteria, fungi, protozoa and nematodes that make things happen.
 We have done trials to see how well it germinates seed.

-This beneficial service adds certified organic matter and micro-organisms to the soil, improving soil structure and increasing soil life.
+This beneficial service adds certified organic matter and micro-organisms to the soil.
+Organic lawn treatments like this work towards improving soil structure and increasing soil life.
 This activity helps loosen the soil making it more permeable and fertile.
 Compost topdressing adds literally tons of much needed organic matter to the soil.
 It’s for customers who want to be more aggressive towards improving their lawn.
 The more life and organic matter you have in your soil the more microbial activity you have which is why compost is the best topdressing for the lawn.

 There is nothing that improves soil like compost.
 It is full of the life and organic matter that make for an active, healthy environment.
 Earthworms and microorganisms of the soil love it.
 Diseases and plant pathogens do not like compost.
 It has been carefully heated to kill opportunistic pests and weed seeds.
 There is too much competition in active, healthy compost for pathogens to thrive.